 If you are found to have published or communicated the alleged defamatory material with a lawful excuse, you are not liable for defamation.
 Examples of such excuses can be found below under the ‘defences’ section.

 Who can sue for defamation?

 Living individuals may sue for defamation, as can entities such as non-profit organisations or corporations employing less than 10 people.
-Corporations or organisations suing for defamation must demonstrate that they have suffered financial detriment as a result of the defamatory communication.
+Corporations or organisations suing for defamation must demonstrate that they have suffered serious harm which has caused or is likely to cause the corporation serious financial loss.
 Under the Victorian Defamation Act 2005, an individual or entity wishing to sue for defamation must do so within one year of the defamatory material being published.
 If circumstances meant that it was unreasonable for the plaintiff to commence litigation within the 12 months, extensions of up to three years from the date the defamatory content was published are available.

 Who can be sued?